Teladoc Health (NYSE:TDOC) Releases Q1 2022 Earnings Guidance

 Teladoc Health (NYSE:TDOC – Get Rating) last announced its quarterly earnings data on Tuesday, February 22nd.
-The health services provider reported ($0.07) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.59) by $0.52.
-Teladoc Health had a negative net margin of 43.60% and a negative return on equity of 1.47%.
-The company had revenue of $554.20 million during the quarter, compared to analysts’ expectations of $546.54 million.
-During the same quarter in the prior year, the company earned ($0.27) EPS.
-Teladoc Health’s revenue was up 44.6% compared to the same quarter last year.
-Equities research analysts predict that Teladoc Health will post -3.23 earnings per share for the current fiscal year.
+The health services provider reported ($0.07) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.59) by $0.52.
+Teladoc Health had a negative net margin of 21.09% and a negative return on equity of 1.31%.
+The firm had revenue of $554.20 million during the quarter, compared to analysts’ expectations of $546.54 million.
+During the same quarter in the previous year, the business posted ($0.27) earnings per share.
+The business’s quarterly revenue was up 44.6% compared to the same quarter last year.
+Equities analysts expect that Teladoc Health will post -1.62 earnings per share for the current year.

-In related news, SVP Daniel Trencher sold 2,000 shares of the stock in a transaction on Friday, December 10th.
-The shares were sold at an average price of $95.77, for a total value of $191,540.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Company insiders own 6.47% of the company’s stock.
+In other Teladoc Health news, insider Adam C. Vandervoort sold 3,513 shares of the business’s stock in a transaction dated Thursday, March 3rd.
+The shares were sold at an average price of $70.24, for a total value of $246,753.12.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, SVP Daniel Trencher sold 2,000 shares of the business’s stock in a transaction dated Friday, December 10th.
+The stock was sold at an average price of $95.77, for a total transaction of $191,540.00.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 16,842 shares of company stock valued at $1,234,042.
+Corporate insiders own 6.47% of the company’s stock.

-Institutional investors have recently modified their holdings of the business.
-JustInvest LLC purchased a new position in Teladoc Health during the 4th quarter worth $208,000.
-Forum Financial Management LP purchased a new position in Teladoc Health during the 4th quarter worth $248,000.
-The Manufacturers Life Insurance Company grew its position in Teladoc Health by 5.2% during the 4th quarter.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+JustInvest LLC purchased a new position in Teladoc Health during the 4th quarter valued at about $208,000.
+Forum Financial Management LP acquired a new stake in Teladoc Health in the 4th quarter worth approximately $248,000.
+The Manufacturers Life Insurance Company lifted its holdings in Teladoc Health by 5.2% in the 4th quarter.
 The Manufacturers Life Insurance Company now owns 2,766 shares of the health services provider’s stock worth $254,000 after purchasing an additional 137 shares during the last quarter.
-NewEdge Advisors LLC grew its position in Teladoc Health by 17.8% during the 4th quarter.
+NewEdge Advisors LLC lifted its holdings in Teladoc Health by 17.8% in the 4th quarter.
 NewEdge Advisors LLC now owns 2,886 shares of the health services provider’s stock worth $265,000 after purchasing an additional 436 shares during the last quarter.
-Finally, Metropolitan Life Insurance Co NY purchased a new position in Teladoc Health during the 4th quarter worth $277,000.
-82.49% of the stock is currently owned by institutional investors.
+Finally, Metropolitan Life Insurance Co NY acquired a new stake in Teladoc Health in the 4th quarter worth approximately $277,000.
+86.68% of the stock is currently owned by hedge funds and other institutional investors.

 Teladoc Health, Inc engages in the provision of telehealthcare services using a technology platform via mobile devices, the Internet, video and phone.
 Its portfolio of services and solutions covers medical subspecialties from non-urgent, episodic needs like flu and upper respiratory infections, to chronic, complicated medical conditions like cancer and congestive heart failure.